Leslie Grantham: Return to EastEnders

-During the 1990s, Grantham was approached more than once by BBC bosses about a possible return to EastEnders, but rejected each of these offers, often feeling that the storyline at the time would not be the right one to suit any potential comeback.

 There had been much speculation in the media after Den's departure as to whether the character really was dead, particularly after the original search of the canal site where he was shot failed to uncover any trace of him.
 BBC bosses said that Den's return had been on the agenda almost every year since the character's departure in 1989, and the first offer for him to return had been made as long ago as 1991.
 Grantham had turned down every offer to return until the offer which was made to him in early 2003, feeling that his character did not have adequate links to the show for a comeback to be anything more than an attempt to boost ratings, particularly when Den's daughter Sharon was away from 1995 to 2001, leaving Den without any family in the cast.
 By 2003, however, his daughter Vicki had returned, and a previously unknown son, Dennis Rickman, was also in the series, being the product of an affair between Den and a young woman called Paula Rickman 30 years earlier.

 On 3 May 2003, it was confirmed that Grantham would be returning to EastEnders later that year to reprise his role as Den after 14 years.
 On 29 September 2003, his return to EastEnders was aired, with him arriving at the nightclub E20 now owned by his adopted daughter Sharon, portrayed by Letitia Dean.

 It was revealed that Den had survived the shooting and fled to Spain with the help of former mistress Jan Hammond (Jane How), while the body found a year later in the canal had been wrongly identified.
 16.66 million viewers watched one of the most anticipated television events of the year on 29 September, as Den spoke the words, "Hello, princess."

 In December 2004, Den arranged a scam to get back The Queen Vic from Sam Mitchell (Kim Medcalf), 16 years after he had sold it to Frank.